Meet Our Highly Experienced, Multi-disciplinary Staff

 Her Master’s degree, also from The George Washington University, is in Secondary Learning Disabilities and Transition.
 Dr. Chaplin completed her Bachelor’s degree in Psychology from York University in Toronto, Ontario, Canada and is a graduate of Harvard University’s Executive Education program in Crisis Leadership.

 Previous career experiences of Dr. Chaplin have included serving as Assistant Dean of Students and Director of Students with Disabilities at Brown University, consulting work with Harvard University’s Accessibility Services, serving as Associate Dean of Students and case manager at Florida Atlantic University’s Harriet Wilkes Honors College and Boca campus.
 She also served as an instructor at University of Maryland’s College Park TRIOS/Academic Achievement Programs, an intern at Washington’s Lab School for Students with Learning Disabilities, and as an at-risk/student success counselor working with students to enhance their academic and personal achievement at Montgomery College in Rockville, Maryland.
-In addition to serving as our in-house student success coach, Dr. Chaplin works as Ombudsman at New College of Florida.

 Dr. Chaplin can be reached at email@example.com

 Cliff graduated from Adelphi University School of Social work in 1981, with a Master’s degree in Social Work.
 He is a Licensed Clinical Social Worker in the state of Florida.
 Cliff has a diverse background in therapy, counseling, social work, education, non-profits and business development.